akiryk/tutorials-learning-lessons/bash.md

 ```

 ### Variables
+While it is possible to work with numbers, bash isn't the best tool.
+Variables are best thought of as strings and only strings.

 You create a variable by simply `myvar="some value"`.
 No spaces! `x = 5` fails because bash thinks you have a command, `x` with an argument, `=`

 Retrieve the value with keyword `echo` and `$`, as in `echo $myvar`.
 Use `echo` to avoid running the script unintentionally.